 Other benefits of split testing

-Split testing works well because it’s all based on data and as they say in corporate world - numbers don’t lie.
+Split testing works well because it’s all based on data and as it is said - Data is the new oil.
 Each change you make is designed to improve the customer experience, which benefits both the buyer and the seller.
 It’s hardly a secret that happy customers make more purchases than unhappy customers.
 With customer satisfaction comes customer loyalty.

 Amazon uses split testing

 The biggest online retailer in the world utilizes split testing before making any changes to the customer experience.
 Over the years, they have made considerable adjustments to the Amazon product ranking algorithm, the shipping, the related products section, the list goes on.
 These adjustments had to pass the split testing first.
 If it worked for Amazon, it’ll work for you.